dToTheB12/demorepo2/README.md

 # Local Development

-1. Open index.html in your browser
+1. Open index.html in your browser.
+2. Making more bloody changes not on master.